adsweet/Phylogenetics_Lab/Lab9/README.md

 :white_check_mark: __Export/save the file as LastName_phylonet.pdf.__

 :white_check_mark: __What do you notice about this phylogeny?
-What does the blue/arrow line indicate?__
+What do the blue/arrow lines indicate?__